 - Criminal Investigations

 The Office of the Sheriff is held by Terry T. Wagner.
-Sheriff Wagner was first elected sheriff in November, 1994, and was re-elected in 1998, 2002, 2006, 2010 and 2014.
-The Lancaster County Sheriff's Office is the sixth largest law enforcement agency in Nebraska, with an operating budget of approximately eleven million dollars.
+Sheriff Wagner was first elected sheriff in November, 1994, and was re-elected in 1998, 2002, 2006, 2010, 2014, and 2018.
+The Lancaster County Sheriff’s Office is the sixth largest law enforcement agency in Nebraska, with an operating budget of approximately 15.1 million dollars.